extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/basic_cli.rst

       | 10.24.39.225 | VDX6740 |        225 | 7.1.0    | sw0  | Leaf | 65000 | default |
       +--------------+---------+------------+----------+------+------+-------+---------+

-Use the ``bwc ipf inventory update`` command to update a switch on the server (provides a way to change the username and password).
+Use the ``bwc ipf inventory update`` command to update a switch on the server.
+(This provides a way to change the username and password.)

 .. code:: shell